ubrix/activemq-nagios-plugin/README.md

  - ```-w WARN``` specifies the Warning threshold, in minutes (default 10)
  - ```-c CRIT``` specifies the Critical threshold, in minutes (default 100)
  - ```QUEUE``` - specify queue name to check (see additional explanations below)
-- If queuesize is called with NO queue parameter then ALL queues are checked (excluding queues whose name start with 'ActiveMQ').
+- If queueage is called with NO queue parameter then ALL queues are checked (excluding queues whose name start with 'ActiveMQ').
-- If queuesize is called WITH a queue then this explicit queue name is checked.
+- If queueage is called WITH a queue then this explicit queue name is checked.
  - A given queue name can also contain shell-like wildcards like ```*``` and ```?```

 #### health